sh1n0bi/sh1n0bi-dojo.github.io/_dropdown/dropdown1_item1.md

 ---

 Here's a list of resources that I've found useful.
 In the land of Pentestopia some of these guides have become Canonical.
 There are so many amazingly helpful sites!!!
 I'll add to them as I go along.
-Huge thanks go out to those listed here for providing such valuable learning and reference material.
+Huge thanks and respect go out to those listed here for providing such valuable learning and reference material.
 Add them all to your Bookmarks!

 <h3>NetSecFocus TJNull's OSCP HTB list</h3>